nodejs/node/doc/api/buffer.markdown

 ## Class: SlowBuffer

-This class is primarily for internal use.
-JavaScript programs should use Buffer instead of using SlowBuffer.
+Deprecated.
+SlowBuffer now returns an instance of Buffer.

 In order to avoid the overhead of allocating many C++ Buffer objects for small blocks of memory in the lifetime of a server, Node allocates memory in 8Kb (8192 byte) chunks.
-If a buffer is smaller than this size, then it will be backed by a parent SlowBuffer object.
-If it is larger than this, then Node will allocate a SlowBuffer slab for it directly.
+This is now handled by Smalloc.